dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 2020.03.05
   - Update grammar for null aware subscript.
+  - Fix reversed subtype order in assignability.
+  - Fix inconsistent uses of `null` and `Null` in instance checks.

 2020.02.28
   - Specify that a `covariant late final x;` is an allowed instance variable which